gokuldas/playground/README.md

 Plans and proceedings of meetings conducted by Free Software Users' Group, Trivandrum are preserved here.
 They can be accessed from links below.

+## IMPORTANT: Call For Participation
+It is planned to demo free software to public during the week of Onam.
+Details are available [here](2017-08-27.md).
+We need volunteers to demo selected software on a part-time schedule.
+The confirmation of the activity is subject to availability of volunteers.
+If you are willing, please confirm your participation.

 ## Next Meeting
 ```
 Date   : September 1st, 2017